lutfullah32/hyperVTest/virtualization/hyperv_on_windows/develop/powershell_snippets.md

 # PowerShell Snippets

-12-Nov update.Adding this sentence to validate the bug 451132 result.
+18-Nov update for user scinario part 4B.Adding this sentence to validate the bug 451132 result.
 PowerShell is an awesome scripting, automation, and management tool for Hyper-V.  Here is a toolbox for exploring some of the cool things it can do!

 All Hyper-V management requires running as administrator so assume all scripts and snippets must be run as administrator from a Hyper-V Administrator account.